ShiftLeftSecurity/scan-action/README.md

     type: "credscan,java,depscan"
 ```

-Pass the various language types using the `type` parameter.
-Ignoring this parameter would enable automatic project type detection.
-You can find the scan summary printed directly on the console log.
+For a full example, refer to the [workflow](https://github.com/ShiftLeftSecurity/sast-scan/blob/master/.github/workflows/pythonapp.yml) file used by Scan to scan itself.

+### Viewing Reports

+Scan summary would get printed directly on the action build log as shown.

 ![Scan Invocation](docs/scan-invocation.png)